 Science at Deakin is not just about laboratory work, but prepares you for a range of real-life settings in which today's science graduates work.
 You will gain experience through practical programs undertaken in modern teaching laboratories.

-The course is available as a single degree course or as a combined degree course with Arts, Commerce, Engineering, Law and Teaching (Science).
-Approved major sequences within the Bachelor of Science include Biology, Biological Chemistry, Chemistry, Environmental Science, Mathematical Modelling and Zoology.
-See below for information on the campus of offer for major sequences.
+The course is available as a single degree course or as a combined degree course with Arts, Commerce, Information Systems, Law and Teaching (Science).
+Approved major sequences within the Bachelor of Science include Animal Biology, Cell Biology, Chemistry, Chemistry and Material Science, Environmental Science, Freshwater Biology, Human Biology, Mathematical Modelling, Natural History and Plant Biology.
+Please refer below for information on the campus of offer for major sequences.

 Units in the course may include assessment hurdle requirements.